csparker247/curriculum-vitae/README.md

 git clone --recurse-submodules git@github.com:csparker247/curriculum-vitae.git
 ```

-**Note:** External references are currently a private submodule, so don't be surprised if it fails to download.

 ## Build

 This project is configured and built using `latexmk`.
 To build a PDF, simply run